Homological algebra and poset versions of the Garland method: Introduction

 In \cite{Gar} Garland introduced a local to global method to establish characteristic zero cohomological vanishing for locally finite locally connected simplicial complexes from sufficiently large spectral gaps for the Laplacians of link graphs.
 This has turned out to be effective in a wide range of examples in fields including geometric group theory (see e.g., \cite{BS,Z,Op}) and geometric combinatorics (see e.g., \cite{GW,HKP}).

-In this note we generalize this approach to an exactness criterion for $3$-term complexes of (real) Hilbert-spaces in \ref{thm:garland}.
-In Section \ref{sec:6} we expand on examples of simplicial and cubical complexes where the global property becomes a geometric restriction on cohomology classes and the local one involves both (in the cubical case) geometric link and transversal graphs.
-We then analyze models for random simplicial and cubical complexes with different cohomologcal behavior.
+In this note we generalize this approach to an exactness criterion for pairs of $3$-term complexes of real Hilbert-spaces in \ref{thm:garland}.
+In Section \ref{sec:6} we expand on examples of simplicial and cubical complexes where the global property becomes a geometric restriction on cohomology classes and the local one involves both (in the cubical case) geometric link graphs and transversal graphs.
+We then analyze models for random simplicial and cubical complexes which turn out to have different cohomologcal behavior.

+A related albeit different abstract approach to Garland's method \cite{L} appeared after this paper.
+Garland posets also appear under a different name in the theory of high dimensional expanders (see e.g., \cite{KT}).

 Garland structures and Garland posets are introduced in \ref{sec:2} and \ref{sec:3} respectively.
-These give a homological algebra setting for the method and a collection of combinatorial examples (\ref{prop:garlandstructure}) including locally finite simplicial \ref{cor:simplicialgarland} and cubical \ref{cor:cubicalgarland} complexes which are expanded on in \ref{sec:4}.
-Details of proofs are in \ref{sec:5} and \ref{sec:6} contains a random cubical example.
-Garland posets also appear under a different name in the theory of high dimensional expanders (see e.g., \cite{KT}).
+These give a homological algebra setting for the method and a collection of combinatorial examples (\ref{prop:garlandstructure}) including locally finite simplicial (\ref{cor:simplicialgarland}) and cubical (\ref{cor:cubicalgarland}) complexes which are expanded on in \ref{sec:4}.
+Details of proofs are in \ref{sec:5}.
+In and \ref{sec:6} we consider several classes of examples.
+Moment angle complexes serve as examples for the cubical case.
+For the cubical and the simplicial case we define models of random complexes and study them.